stutipande/ML-Diabetes-Readmission-Classifier/README.md

 **What it does:**
 - Predicts probability of readmission within 30 days
-- Categorizes patients into Low/Medium/High risk groups
+- Categorises patients into Low/Medium/High risk groups
 - Provides a web interface for clinicians
 - Offers an API for integration with hospital systems